-The prescribed fee is payable either by a crossed Account Payee Demand Draft drawn in favour of the Indian Institute of Foreign Trade, New Delhi or in cash at IIFT's Finance Section.
+The prescribed fee is payable either by a crossed Account Payee Demand Draft drawn in favour of the Indian Institute of Foreign Trade, New Delhi or by RTGS/NEFT.

 Defaulting students not paying their fees in the stipulated time will have to pay a fine of ₹500 per week upto a maximum of four weeks.